CharlesLedger/charlesledger.github.io/_posts/2019-07-01-Unfixable-Key-Extraction-Attack-on-Trezor.md

 From our understanding, **there’s no way to patch it**, there is only one mitigation: the use of a long passphrase.
 In this context, as the seed itself can be considered as public, the passphrase should be long enough to prevent brute-force or dictionary attacks.
 In this context, the seed can be considered to be public and the whole security relies on the passphrase.
 The mnemonics + passphrase derivation follows the BIP39 standard.
 BIP39 uses PBKDF2 function to derive the mnemonics + passphrase into the seed.

-PBKDF2 is a useful function allowing to derive a low-entropy password into a larger cryptographic key.
+- PBKDF2 is a useful function allowing to derive a low-entropy password into a larger cryptographic key.
 The lack of entropy is balanced by a CPU intensive derivation function preventing brute-force.
-The main problem in BIP39 is that the number of iterations is set to **only 2048**, which is far lower than the last NIST recommendation (from 2016) **which is 10.000** (https://pages.nist.gov/800-63-3/sp800-63b.html#sec5).
+- The main problem in BIP39 is that the number of iterations is set to **only 2048**, which is far lower than the last NIST recommendation (from 2016) **which is 10.000** (https://pages.nist.gov/800-63-3/sp800-63b.html#sec5).
-When the mnemonics are well-generated and can be kept secret, they represent 256-bits, consequently, the mere 2048 iterations are not a problem.
+- When the mnemonics are well-generated and can be kept secret, they represent 256-bits, consequently, the mere 2048 iterations are not a problem.
-**In this case, where the 24-words can be considered to be public**, the mere 2048 iterations become a problem and brute-force is then possible (such attacks https://eprint.iacr.org/2016/273.pdf are then possible).
+- **In this case, where the 24-words can be considered to be public**, the mere 2048 iterations become a problem and brute-force is then possible (such attacks https://eprint.iacr.org/2016/273.pdf are then possible).

-In this case, a passphrase of about 37 random characters is required to guarantee the same security level as the 24 words seed.
+For these reasons, a passphrase of about 37 random characters is required to guarantee the same security level as the 24 words seed.

 ## Responsible disclosure
-This attack has been disclosed to Trezor in december 2018 and the attack path has been fully explained to them.
+This attack has been disclosed to Trezor in december 2018 and the attack path has been fully explained to the security team.

 ## Takeaway
 A physical access to a Trezor One, Trezor T, Keepkey, or B-wallet allows an attacker to extract the 12/24-words within a few minutes using a low-cost setup (~100$), with a very high reproducibility (we had 100% success).
 We finally proved it can be fully automated allowing anyone to use it in case someone would sell the Extraktor box (similar to old Playstation hacks).